Another COVID-19 blow to Mt. Hood: Timberline lays off 471

 That’s the smokin’ deal that Timberline Lodge has offered on Cyber Monday for the past few years, and it’s hard to beat.
-For the price of just one single mid-week lift pass, you get the pass you paid for, plus two free mid-week passes that are good almost anytime Monday through Friday between December 1 and May 29, 2017, though not during winter break between Dec.
-19 and Jan 2.
+For the price of just one single mid-week lift pass, you get the pass you paid for, plus two free mid-week passes that are good almost anytime Monday through Friday between December 2 and May 25, 2020, though not during winter break between Dec.
+20 and Jan 1.

 Even with those restrictions, there’s little complaining here.
 We’ve taken advantage of the deal in the past, and plan to again this year.

-The sale runs through midnight tonight.
+The sale runs through midnight Monday, Dec.
+2.